sdeck51/jekyll-now/_posts/2017-4-3-FacialDetector.md

 *Graph that has both CNN02 and CNN04*
 *Faces with CNN04*

-As I just mentions, increasing the learning rate can be beneficial, but not when converging.
+As I just mentioned, increasing the learning rate can be beneficial, but not when converging.
 Instead of having a constant learning rate, we can have a learning rate that is high at the beginning and that decays over time.
 This way we'll have small step sizes when we need to.

 *Graph that has both CNN04 and CNNDecay*
 *Faces with CNNDecay*